Gleb1308/Research_project_unet/README.md

 # Pretrained weights

 In the folder "Pretrained_models" example of saved checkpoint is folder 'adam_bce_ep40' - checkpoint for unet that was traing 40 epochs using
 Adam optimizer and BinaryCrossentropy loss function on images of size (128,128).
 Another typical example is 'adam_bce_ep40+40_image=256' - checkpoint for unet that was firstly trained on the images of size = (128,128) (40 epochs), then - on images of size = (256,256) (40 epochs) (dice_score of this model = 75% on the images of size 256).
 There were other models with different dropout rate.
-All these models can be found in another github repo - https://github.com/Gleb1308/Weights_Unet.git .
+Weights for all these models can be found in another github repo - https://github.com/Gleb1308/Weights-for-unet.git .

 # Scripts for training and inferencing